-Accident Emergency rescue leading group shall be set up to organize, commander the accident rescue and to allocate various task, deploy Emergency resources (manpower, vehicles, equipment), so as to achieve the Emergency action to the accident in the first time.
-Handling process of the accident shall be report to the higher management layer and related department, and the follow-up situation shall be feedback to the aforesaid relatives in due time.
+Accident Emergency rescue leading group shall be set up to organize, commander the accident rescue and to allocate various tasks, deploy emergency resources (manpower, vehicles, equipment), so as to mobilize the emergency action to the accident in the first place.
+Handling process of the accident shall be reported to the higher management layer and related department, and the follow-up situation shall be informed to the relatives in due time.